This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 Use this notice to comply with the requirement of the Tenancy Deposit Protection Scheme Regulations that certain information is provided to the tenants within 30 days of signing a residential tenancy agreement.
 This document is an easy way to ensure that you as a landlord cover provide all the information necessary.
 It is suitable for all residential tenancies.

 Bring in a guarantor for your tenant using this agreement.
-It supplements any residential tenancy agreement, including assured shorthold tenancy agreements (ASTs).
+It supplements any residential tenancy agreement, including AST agreements.

-This is an assured shorthold tenancy agreement to let a single room to a student.
+This is an AST agreement to let a single room to a student.